YogeshRathee512/MRI-Scan-CNN/README.md

 </p>

 The confusion matrix demonstrates the model's performance.
 With an accuracy of 98%, the classification model is highly reliable.
 In medical diagnosis, precision is critical as false positives can lead to unnecessary treatments.
 However, high recall is also essential to ensure no positive cases are missed.

+## Installation and Usage 🚀

+To run this project locally, follow these steps:

 1. Clone the repository:
    ```bash